The Write City Magazine

 She’s a writer, a reader, and a pop culture junkie.
 She’s basically you as a teenager.
 Except she has a husband and a daughter.
 And drinks whiskey.

 When she’s not using her words to sell products like Cap’n Crunch and mustache wax, she’s working on her second book.

 The Write City Magazine is published by the Chicago Writers Association.
 We welcome quality poetry, fiction and nonfiction, including short stories, personal essays, op-eds, biographies, autobiographies, memoirs, interviews, play and novel excerpts (if self-contained), plus writing tips and resources.

 Submission guidelines: Include your full name, the title of your submission, your email address, and website link (if available) plus a personal photograph and a short 150 word bio.
+Include the title of your piece in the Subject line.
 While submissions previously published on personal blogs are acceptable, we do not accept submissions previously published in other publications.

 Prose: Submit no more than one prose piece at a time.
 Prose should be single-spaced, Times New Roman font, and no longer than 1,500 words.

 Poetry: Submit no more than three poems at a time.
 Poems should be single-spaced in a Times New Roman font.

 Email submission to: firstname.lastname@example.org.
 Please keep in mind that submissions may be edited.